official-naveen/Astro-Info-Chrome-Extension/README.md

 ## License

 This project currently has no license file.
-Consider adding one (e.g. [MIT](https://choosealicense.com/licenses/mit/)) so others know how they can use your code.

 ## Acknowledgements